IMPORTANT PROGRAM CHANGE

 - essential to achieving the objectives of the research project

-- incremental to the equipment already available at the university or to your international collaborator(s)
+- incremental to the equipment already available at the university or at the partner organization’s location

-For projects involving multiple international collaborators and/or universities, you may also include project management costs, up to 10% of the total direct research costs (see Guidelines for research partnerships programs project management expenses).
+For projects involving multiple partner organizations and/or universities, you may also include project management costs, up to 10% of the total direct research costs (see Guidelines for research partnerships programs project management expenses).